Machinarium: Critical response

 Machinarium was well-received on release; on the critic aggregate sites GameRankings and Metacritic, the game has an average score of 85% and 85/100, respectively.

 In 2008, it won the Aesthetics award at IndieCade (the International Festival of Independent Games).
 It won the Excellence in Visual Art award at the 12th Annual Independent Games Festival and the Best Soundtrack award from PC Gamer in 2009.
 During the 13th Annual Interactive Achievement Awards, Machinarium was nominated for "Outstanding Achievement in Art Direction" by the Academy of Interactive Arts & Sciences; it was also nominated for a Milthon award in the 'Best Indie Game' category at the Paris Game Festival.

 Gaming site Kotaku named it a runner-up for "PC Game of the Year 2009" alongside Torchlight, losing to winner Empire: Total War.
 Gamasutra, Gamerview and the Turkish site of Tom's Hardware all selected Machinarium as the 'Best Indie Game' of 2009.

 In 2011, Adventure Gamers named Machinarium the 17th-best adventure game ever released.

 Pirate amnesty

 On 5 August 2010, Amanita Design announced that according to their estimates, only 5–15% of Machinarium players had actually paid for the game.
 In an effort to increase sales, the game's price was lowered from the regular $20 to $5 until 12 August as an incentive for pirates to purchase the game legally.
 The campaign was later extended until 16 August, resulting in 20,000 game copies sold over the whole amnesty period.

 Sales

-Machinarium has sold over 4 million units as of 15 July 2016 from which 49% is for PC, 44% mobile devices and 7% consoles.
+Machinarium has sold over 4 million units as of 15 July 2016, 49% of which consists of PC sales, 44% mobile devices, and 7% consoles.